What are Benzodiazepines?

 Benzodiazepines are medications that may be prescribed for problems such as insomnia (being unable to sleep) or anxiety.
 They are usually prescribed in a tablet or capsule form and the most common is diazepam (Valium).
 Others include alprazolam (Xanax), and oxazepam (Serepax).
 If used as prescribed by doctors, benzodiazepines can work well.
 However, there are risks, particularly if they’re not used properly, or are used regularly (e.g. daily) for more than a few weeks.

-Obtaining benzodiazepines without a prescription from a doctor is illegal.
+Obtaining benzodiazepines without a prescription is illegal.

 What are the effects of Benzodiazepines?

 Once swallowed, benzodiazepines usually take about half an hour to start taking effect.
 The length of time the effects last for varies.